ETH-NEXUS/celltype_benchmark/README.md

 cd4_t_helper_fastqs     T.cells.CD4
 ```

-- A 2-column tsv file with the original cell type labels and standardized cell type labels.
-Like stated above, if this is not necessary, the columns can be identical.

 Example of `--subtype_dictionary` input file:

-- A file mapping the relationship between major cell types and minor subtypes.
+- A table with two columns and a header, mapping the relationship between major cell types and minor subtypes (subtypes can be "none" if no subtypes are present).

 An example can be found in `marker_files/PBMC/celltype_config_PBMC.txt`.